CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-24-python4_fileIO.md

 When interacting with files, we usually want to examine and perform computations with the file content.
 To do this, we need to read in the file contents after opening the file.
 There are two basic file methods, `.readlines()` and `.read()`, that exist in native Python for this purpose.
 Both of these read in the entire file and save it either as a list (using newline characters to separate lines) or as a long string.
 If you have a large file you may just want to loop through it line by line without using either of these methods.

 {% highlight python %}
-# Read file line-by-line with .readlines() [Note that this is slow for *MASSIVE* files because it reads in and stores the whole file as a list]
+# Read file line-by-line with .readlines() [Note that this is slow for *MASSIVE* files because it reads in and stores the whole file]
 with open("file.txt", "r") as f:
     lines = f.readlines()
     for line in lines: